Howell

 Valentin

-That’s all behind her now.
+When the Dire Foundry was a warship, she had a broadside fierce enough to rattle anything in the Pirate Fleet.
+Christened only by allocated number, she gained the nickname with her reputation for the names she forged, the skies she blackened, for the molten fire that rained from her crucible heart.
+That's all behind her now.
 But while her power may have been tamed and yoked to the spirit of free enterprise, Valentin can still feel the history behind each gear, each spring.
 At the end of every shift, he puts aside his tools proud to be keeping this lumbering titan in the air.
-The Foundry, famously, never rests, and Valentin is lulled to sleep every night by her escapement’s endless hum as she drifts across the sky.
+The Foundry, famously, never rests, and Valentin is lulled to sleep every night by her escapement's endless hum as she drifts across the sky.

 Evan

+The cloud offered freedom from the encumbrance of discrete storage - generous government subsidies for a burgeoning tech industry supported the ruse.
 Evan clusters with the others under an awning to stay out of the snow, while inside, a group of enterprising youngsters are discreetly storing his hard drives in an unmarked white van.

 He performs the ritual of checking his empty pack.
 Someone from inside produces papers and tobacco, and a cute girl with a sleeve of angelic tattoos obliges him with a hand-roll.
 Evan tucks it behind his ear, handwritten ip address invisible on the inside of the paper.